Kartaverse/VonkUltra/docs/tutorials.md

 - [Vonk Ultra Learning Playlist](https://www.youtube.com/watch?v=NIERGDzrMDs&list=PLVDcRvd92hcgumsGnIth-hDi3gvVTc71u)

-## CloudVFX
+## CloutVFX

-The [CloudVFX](https://www.youtube.com/@Cloutboifx) channel has done a wonderful job on independently creating a unique series of Vonk Ultra motion graphics tutorials.
+The [CloutFX](https://www.youtube.com/@Cloutboifx) channel has done a wonderful job on independently creating a unique series of Vonk Ultra motion graphics tutorials.
 If you've enjoyed CloutVFX's Vonk tutorials as much as I have, please make sure to like the videos on YouTube, and leave a comment on the episodes.

 ### Unlock INSANE Motion Graphics in DaVinci Resolve with Vonk Ultra!